ved-in/XeroDay-APISniffer/README.md

 API Sniffer is a GitHub-focused secret discovery toolkit for scanning public repositories and identifying exposed API keys, tokens, webhooks, and other sensitive credentials.
 It is part of the X3r0Day Framework and is built for security research, defensive analysis, and responsible disclosure.

-The project is organized around discovery, scanning, and querying, with an AI-first launcher, a workflow orchestrator, shared routing and search utilities, scanner dashboard helpers, repo-target extraction helpers.
+The project is organized around discovery, scanning, and querying, with an AI-first launcher, a workflow orchestrator, shared routing/search utilities, and a live scanner dashboard.

 ---